yingweiwo

 Protein Binding

-Despite the medication being studied and discussed as early as the 1980s, detailed pharmacokinetic information about it is not readily accessible and limited new pharmacokinetic data has only been determined for the drug for the first time only very recently (as recently as 2007).
+Although the drug was studied and discussed as early as the 1980s, detailed pharmacokinetic information about it was not readily available, and limited new pharmacokinetic data for the drug were only recently determined (most recently in 2007).

 References